top of page

 Thursday (May 21) -- As the crow flies, the Nurburgring lies 50 miles due east of Spa, occupying a section of the Ardennes plateau that, in Germany, is known as the Eifel (pronounced I-ee-full) Mountains.
 However, the Nurburgring wasn't on any of our maps, and neither John nor I knew its exact location.
 John was certain it was near Prum, just over the German border.
 Prum would become our first stop.

 It was another warm clear day.
-Midway to the German border, on the expressway we were confronted with a detour.
+Midway to the German border, on the expressway, we were confronted with a detour.
 To my surprise, we were soon traveling through a section of the Spa-Francorchamps circuit, a section of which I recognized.
 We motored downhill past the pits and over the start-finish line (or what had once be the pits and start-finish line; as the circuit had been heavily modified in the late 1970s).
 Next, we swooped down over European motor racing's most famous bridge--L'Eau Rouge (red river)--and turned right, for a steep climb uphill into the forested hills.
 Reaching the circuit's high point, we made the left turn at Haut de la Cote, and proceeded down to Virage de Burnenville.
 From here, the original circuit proceeded across a broad farm valley, then rose up through the forested hills back up to the start-finish line, near Francorchamps.
 However, on this day, the detour avoided this section, and returned us to the expressway.

 This lower half of the circuit had been cut out when the circuit was altered to make it safer.
-Virage de Burnenville had been among the fastest and most dangerous curves in Grand Prix motor racing, and plays a prominent role in my novel "The Ragged Edge".
+Virage de Burnenville had been among the fastest and most dangerous curves in F1 motor racing, and plays a prominent role in my novel "The Ragged Edge".
 The drama I portrayed was based on a real-life incident involving American F-1 driver, Dan Gurney.

 In 1966, Gurney had gambled that Burnenville would be dry, while rain was falling elsewhere on the circuit.
 He drove into the curve blindly at 150 m.p.h.
 Any slight precipitation would have sent him flying out of control, into one of three stone barns or other immovable objects outside the curve.
 Luckily, the curve was dry, but Gurney would later say it was like taking a revolver loaded with one bullet, putting it to his head, and pulling the trigger.
-Yes, the chamber was empty, but it was still a foolish thing to do.
+Yes, the chamber was empty, but it was still a foolish thing to hav done.

 Within minutes of rejoining the expressway, we crossed over into Germany, and located Prum.
 It was a village located in a wooded valley, with a large medieval church in the center.
 Tourist information sent us to a bookstore which had a local map showing the Nurburgring clearly marked.
 Hallelujah!